Best AI Code Review Tools in 2026: 7 Options Tested and Compared

 Best open-source option: Qodo's PR-Agent.
 It's self-hostable, free (you pay only for LLM API costs and compute), and gives you most of Qodo's core review capabilities without the subscription.

 The AI code review space is moving fast.
 Tools that were basic comment bots a year ago now index full codebases and run multi-agent pipelines.
-If you haven't evaluated these tools recently, the category has matured significantly - and with AI-generated code only increasing, automated review isn't optional anymore.
+If you haven't assessed these tools recently, the category has matured significantly - and with AI-created code only increasing, automated review isn't optional anymore.

 Sources: